rokf/vis-golang/README.md

 The fourth feature is a `gout` command (go outline).
 It opens `fzf` with a list of lines containing type or function definitions of the current file.
 When an entry is chosen the cursor appears on the line of its definition.

 The fifth feature is a `goswap` command which swaps the currently open file with its counterpart (test/implementation).
-Lets say that you're working on a file named `abc.go`, `goswap` will replace it with `abc_test.go` and vice versa.
+Lets say that you're working on a file named `abc.go`, `goswap` will try to open `abc_test.go` in a split window and vice versa.
+If forced (with `!` suffix) it will replace the file in the current window instead of splitting.
+In case that the counterpart is already open in one of the other unfocused windows the focus will move to it.

 ## Installation